survivechinaflu/survivechinafludotcom/index.md

 # Defense

 Most people will not prepare.
 If you prepare, you become a target for other people.
-Be prepared to do what needs to be done to protect your stuff.
-Generally speaking, guns beat other options.
-Armor helps too.
+Be ready to do what needs to be done to protect your life and preps.
+Start with what is called first line gear.
+A quality belt, kydex holster, reliable pistol, flashlight, and knife.
+Carry an extra magazine incase the one in your gun fails.

-Prepare to defend your stuff proportionally to its value.
+The Beltman and Special Operation Equipment make excellent belts.

+Glock 19 is ubiquoitous around the globe and owned be civlians and militaries alike, so parts and magazines are plentiful.
+Many other options are available, keep in mind availability of parts, magazines, and accessories for your pistol of choice.

+Green Force Tactical and NSR Tactical make some of the best kydex holsters on the planet.

+Surefire is about as robust as you can get for flashlights.

+SpyderCo makes excellent pocket knives.

+The next step is to get training from proven schools such as Thunder Ranch and Tactical Response.
+Mindset, skills, and tactics are more important than gear but quality gear will help in the long run.

+A rifle isn't a bad option if you don't need to worry about blantantly being armed.
+Get an AR-15 or an AKM with as many magazines as you can afford.
+Your rifle will ideally also have a sling, weapon light, and RDS (Red Dot Sight)/LPVO(Low Power Variable Optic) on it.

 # Pets